 $23,000 SETTLEMENT AWARDED IN PERSISTENT BACK PAIN CASE

-For the protection of our clients’ identities, Thompson Law Firm uses initials to represent the victim in each case.
-The privacy and security of our clients is of the highest importance to us.
 The purpose of these case studies is solely to establish the importance of each client’s experience with Thompson Law Firm and our ability to fight on their behalf for optimal personal injury compensation.
+For the protection of our clients’ identities, we use initials to represent the victim in each case and the privacy and security of our clients are of the highest importance to us.

 C.A. was rear-ended by a motorcycle following too close to her vehicle and suffered back injuries as a result of the other driver’s carelessness.
-C.A.’s injuries resulted in several months of treatment and over $13,000 in medical bills.
-To compensate her for her damages, she sought help from a personal injury attorney in Arizona.
-She ultimately received $23,000 in compensation to cover her medical expenses and pain and suffering.
+Her injuries resulted in several months of treatment and over $13,000 in medical bills.
+To compensate her for her damages, she sought help from a personal injury attorney in Arizona and ultimately received $23,000 in compensation to cover her medical expenses and pain and suffering.

-C.A., a 60-year-old female, was out of town and driving a rental car in Cheyenne, Wyoming, on June 25, 2015.
-She was driving a 2013 Chevy Cruze Northbound on US-26 with a passenger.
-While preparing to take a left-hand turn onto a side street, she applied her brakes and was hit from behind by a motorcycle.
-The at-fault driver was riding his motorcycle with two other motorcyclists in front of him.
-When C.A. braked to turn left, the other two motorcyclists swerved to avoid a collision, but the at-fault driver was unable to stop or swerve in order to avoid hitting C.A.
+C.A. was out of town and driving a rental car in Cheyenne, Wyoming, on June 25, 2015.
+She was driving a 2013 Chevy Cruze Northbound on US-26 with a passenger and while preparing to take a left-hand turn onto a side street, she applied her brakes and was hit from behind by a motorcycle.
+The at-fault driver was riding his motorcycle with two other motorcyclists in front of him who both swerved to avoid a collision, but the at-fault driver was unable to stop or swerve in order to avoid hitting C.A.

-The Wyoming Highway Patrol responded to the scene and conducted an investigation.
-Highway Patrol spoke to both drivers involved in the accident as well as the two other motorcyclists who were riding in front of the at-fault driver at the time.
-Upon conclusion of their investigation, the Highway Patrol cited the at-fault driver for following too close.
-C.A. refused medical treatment at the scene and was not transported from the scene to a hospital.
+The Wyoming Highway Patrol responded to the scene and conducted an investigation, speaking to both drivers involved in the accident as well as the two other motorcyclists who were riding in front of the at-fault driver at the time.
+The Highway Patrol cited the at-fault driver for following too close and C.A. refused medical treatment at the scene.

 Treatment and Medical Expenses

-After about two weeks treating with Southwest Spine & Rehab, C.A. presented to Dr. Pete Coury, where she was diagnosed with cervicalgia and backache.
-Dr. Coury suggested a course of physical therapy.
+After about two weeks of treatment with Southwest Spine & Rehab, C.A. was seen by Dr. Pete Coury, who diagnosed her with cervicalgia and backache and suggested a course of physical therapy.

-Additionally, C.A. started receiving physical therapy at 360 Physical Therapy, per Dr. Coury’s recommendation.
-360 Physical Therapy diagnosed C.A. with cervical and lumber pain and treated her with manual therapy techniques, IASTM, dry needling, joint mobilization/manipulation, stretching and strengthening exercises, therapeutic modalities, joint mobilization and therapeutic exercises.
+On Dr. Coury’s recommendation, C.A. had two MRIs of her cervical and lumbar spine, and it showed degenerative disc disease, small annular disc bulges, and multilevel foraminal narrowing of her lumbar spine.
+C.A. started receiving physical therapy at 360 Physical Therapy, on Dr. Coury’s recommendation, treating her with manual therapy techniques, IASTM, dry needling, joint mobilization/manipulation, stretching and strengthening exercises, therapeutic modalities, joint mobilization, and therapeutic exercises.

-Several months after the accident, due to persistent pain, C.A. presented to Arizona Pain Treatment Center where she was diagnosed with neck pain, low back pain, lumbar facet syndrome, myalgia and sacroiliac joint arthralgia/pain.
-C.A. was administered four trigger point injections and ultrasound-guided lumbar medial branch blocks with radiofrequency.
+Several months after the accident C.A. still had persistent pain so visited the Arizona Pain Treatment Center where she was diagnosed with neck pain, low back pain, lumbar facet syndrome, myalgia, and sacroiliac joint arthralgia/pain.
+She was administered four trigger point injections and ultrasound-guided lumbar medial branch blocks with radiofrequency.

-C.A. was pleased with the results of this case.
-This accident occurred while she was out of town driving a rental car and was caused by another’s negligence.
-She was able to have the rental car repaired at no cost to herself, receive the treatment she needed to return to the state of well-being she was in prior to the accident, and receive compensation for her pain and suffering.
+C.A. was pleased with the outcome of this case and was able to have the rental car repaired at no cost to herself, receive the treatment she needed to return to the state of well-being she was in prior to the accident, and receive compensation for her pain and suffering.
 C.A. treated for a total of four months as a result of this collision.
-She ultimately received around $9,800 for her bodily injuries in this settlement, the balance going to pay her medical bills and attorney’s fees and costs.
+She ultimately received around $9,800 for her bodily injuries in this settlement, with the balance covering her medical bills and attorney’s fees and costs.